st0pli/LafTools/docs/pl/README.md

 - Wysoce zintegrowany z produktywnym interfejsem użytkownika
 - Dostępne obrazy platformy Docker i wersja przenośna
 - Dodatkowe pomoce, takie jak notatki, podręczniki itp.

-# 🌱 O co chodzi z nazwą?

-- `L` -> Linked
-- `A` -> Asynchronous
-- `F` -> Fantastic

-In essence, LafTools is a suite that offers a series of linked, asynchronous, and fantastic toolsets.

-Rest assured, this project will evolve in remarkable and fantastic ways over time.
-This project needs more time, just like wine, gets better with time.

 # 🌠 Zapowiedź